Slater hits tiebreaking HR, Giants beat Padres 5-4

 TRAINER’S ROOM

-Giants: Manager Gabe Kapler announced the shuffling of San Francisco’s outfield personnel as Mike Yastrzemski left the 10-day injured list and Alex Dickerson went on it.
+Giants: OF Mike Yastrzemski left the 10-day injured list and OF Alex Dickerson went on it.
 Dickerson was shelved with a right shoulder bruise which he sustained Wednesday at Colorado.
 Yastrzemski, who missed the Giants’ previous 10 games with a mild left oblique strain, didn’t start Friday but is expected to rejoin the lineup Saturday, Kapler said.
 The Giants also reinstated left-hander Jarlin Garcia, who had been nursing a strained left groin, from the 10-day injured list.

-Padres: Manager Jayce Tingler said LHP Ryan Weathers threw a light bullpen Friday and RHP Dinelson Lamet will throw a light bullpen Saturday.
+Padres: Manager Jayce Tingler said that catcher Austin Nola sustained a bruise on his left hand when he was hit by a pitch from Giants reliever Zack Littell in the sixth inning, which forced him to leave the game.
+Tingler said X-rays were negative and that Nola could return to action as soon as Saturday. … Tingler said that LHP Ryan Weathers threw a light bullpen Friday and RHP Dinelson Lamet will throw a light bullpen Saturday.
 The Padres have not announced a starter for Sunday but it could be either Lamet or Weathers.
 Both pitched in a 2-1 loss to Pittsburgh on Tuesday night.
 Lamet, who had been on the injured list with right forearm inflammation, started and went two innings and Weathers, who came out of his previous outing with a sore left arm, went three innings.

 UP NEXT